 Finding the right supplier for UGLE

-A small group including David Robert-Jones, Dr. Simon Lindley, (lately Leeds Parish Church) and Carl Jackson (Chapel Royal Hampton Court) were tasked with the job of selecting the right organ supplier (and solution) for the venue.
+A small group including David Roberts-Jones, Dr. Simon Lindley, (lately Leeds Parish Church) and Carl Jackson (Chapel Royal Hampton Court) were tasked with the job of selecting the right organ supplier (and solution) for the venue.

 They were keen to explore the virtues of our Viscount Regent Classic instrument and hear more about our team, our service and what we do as part of our installation process.
 They seemed impressed and, some weeks later, we were delighted to get approval to go ahead with the order for the new instrument for Room 10.